 - The Temple of Athena Nike is southwest of the Propylaea, sporting a notable portico and many newly refurbished elements.

 - The Erechtheum features the famed maidens of Caryatids who hold up the temple roof.

 At the base of the acropolis, several notable sites beckon.
 The Acropolis Museum houses many of the Acropolis’ original statues and relics.
 Visitors can also wander through the Theater of Dionysius.
-For visitors who want to immerse themselves in ancient Greek civilization, the Acropolis definitely warrants first class deals to Athens.
+For visitors who want to immerse themselves in ancient Greek civilization, the Acropolis definitely warrants business class deals to Athens.

 Also at the base of the Acropolis rests the ruins of one of the most important spaces in ancient Athens.
 The Agora was the center of Athenian daily life, serving as a town marketplace, gathering spot and performance space.
 It was used for religious processions, sporting competitions and military parades.
 Archaeological efforts have excavated a number of the public building that once surrounded the square, including:

 - magistrate’s office,